-First stop was Pescador Island.
+The first stop was Pescador Island.
 The azure deep and the colorful underwater community give life to an almost barren piece of rock.
 Only the most tenacious species of flora survive the dry, salty, and craggy surface of Pescador.

-Local youngster found other ways to enjoy the island though.
+The local youngsters found other ways to enjoy the island though.
 They identified around 5 safe points for cliff jumping.
 The lowest part is around 10 feet and goes as high as 30ft.

-A lighthouse also stands at the top of the island, but is highly secured.
+A lighthouse also stands at the top of the island but is highly secured.
 Scaling it is not possible because you cannot access the stairway.